Alice Walton Foundation, Washington Regional partner to form health system

 The Alice L. Walton Foundation and Washington Regional Medical System announced a partnership Monday with the goal of creating a regional health system to expand local residents' access to specialty care.

-The partnership builds on a joint initiative announced last year between the foundation and Cleveland Clinic that aimed to assess ways of providing access to the clinic's specialty care services in Northwest Arkansas, according to a news release.
+The partnership builds on a joint initiative announced last year between the foundation and the Cleveland Clinic that aims to assess ways of providing access to the clinic's specialty care services in Northwest Arkansas, according to a news release.

-A study shows many residents leave the region to seek specialty care, the release states.
+The Northwest Arkansas Council, a nonprofit organization with members from the region's largest business, education and health care organizations, published a report in 2019 estimating the area is missing out on nearly $1 billion a year in health care revenue, largely because people travel elsewhere for specialty care.

 "This partnership is all about access, ensuring that residents of our thriving region have ready access to world-class health care services, including specialty care," philanthropist and Walmart heiress Alice Walton said.